johnshumon/hackforgaza-team-17/README.md

 ### Features and Functionality

 1. Humanise
-  1. Memorialise their identity and their memories
+  i.
+Memorialise their identity and their memories
-    1. name
+    - name
-    2. photographs, videos
+    - photographs, videos
-    3. age, gender
+    - age, gender

 2. Journal of Oppression
   1. Victims
     1. Killed